 The actual advantage of e-invoicing is that it saves your business valuable time and cash.
 This permits you to focus on your work efficiently.

-The federal government and the ATO have chosen the Pan-European Public Procurement On-Line (PEPPOL) as the standard for e-invoicing.
-Through this standard, firms can send & receive documents like invoices and remittances, between their Accounting systems despite the software they use to make those documents.
-Every year, more than 1.2 billion invoices are sent.
+The federal government has chosen the Pan-European Public Procurement On-Line (PEPPOL) as the standard for e-invoicing.
+Through this standard, businesses can send and receive documents like invoices and remittances between their accounting systems, regardless of the software they use to create those documents.

 Also, the PEPPOL standard is already in use by 30+ countries including some big economies such as England, New Zealand, Germany, and Singapore.
 In Australia, it recognises a recipient of an invoice by checking an Australian Business Number (ABN).